mwort/modelmanager/README.md

 Concept
 -------
+The model
-The model interface approach used in the modelmanager is best explained in a little file structure:
+The modelmanager links with your model like illustrated in this file structure:
 ```
-modeldir/                  # main model directory (our model for example has its executable here and an input
+modeldir/               # your main model directory
-                             and output dir, but its really up to you what you do in here, the only
-                             specific stuff is the resourcedir)
-    resourcedir/
-        settings.json      # any project settings that you need for the interface but are not model
-                             parameters, e.g. paths to input files.
-Can also be changed/saved through the package
-        interface.py       # here I define all the interface functions, reading/writing input files,
-                             interpreting results etc. Can also just import functions from packages as
-                             long as the function takes a project instance as first argument
-        jobs/              # place to store cluster jobfiles
-        clones/	           # default place to store clones of the model, i.e. copies to play around with
-                             or slaves for parallel runs
+    mm/                 # the modelmanager resource directory
+        settings.py     # define or import here all variables, functions and plugins
-	    browser/           # this is a django app that tracks and saves my model runs, I used to just have a
+	      browser/        # this is a plugin directory, e.g. for the browser app

-                             couple of txt files here but I want to get this into a little browser app
-                             where you can see what you have done etc., but mainly work in progress
+    modelexec           # all your model resources
+    input/
+    output/
 ```
-Thats the basic structure.
-I then have a project class that loads the settings and the interface from the modeldir and there you have a little python API for your model, including commandline interface.
-In the interface.py you expose your model interface functions to work with the input/ and output/ or overwrite them for specific model cases, a bit like a plugin approach.
-The "browser" package stores your runs in a database and lets see them with the little browser app.
+With this setup you can either use your model interface through the commandline or through the python API (see Usage below).

 Usage